USS Ronald Reagan: 2011 deployment

 The ship departed for an Asian deployment on 2 February 2011.
 On 11 March 2011, Ronald Reagan was in the Korean peninsula region for a long-planned exercise off Korea, but was redirected towards Japan to provide support after the massive 2011 Tōhoku earthquake and tsunami.
 The ship, stationed off Sendai, served as a refueling station for Japanese coast guard and military helicopters on relief missions in the area.
 US Navy helicopters also flew relief missions from the carrier.

-On 13 March 2011, the ship measured 0.6 mR/hr direct gamma shine from clouds 130 miles (≈210 km) from the Fukushima Daiichi Nuclear Power Plant.
-Members of the crew blamed their cancers on the event.
+On 13 March 2011, the ship measured 0.6 millirem/hr direct gamma shine from clouds 130 miles (≈210 km) from the Fukushima Daiichi Nuclear Power Plant.
+Members of the crew later blamed their cancers on the event.
 On 14 March 2011, the ship was forced to relocate to avoid a radioactive plume from the Fukushima I nuclear accidents which had contaminated 17 crew members of three helicopter crews.
 On 23 March, Ronald Reagan's crew performed radiation decontamination by scrubbing down any surface that could have been contaminated, including the island superstructure and flight deck, to remove any potential radiation hazards.
 On 4 April 2011, Japan's minister of defense, Toshimi Kitazawa, accompanied by US ambassador to Japan John Roos, visited the ship to thank the crew for their assistance as part of Operation Tomodachi.
 Said Kitazawa, "I have never been more encouraged by and proud of the fact that the United States is our ally."
 The ship returned to San Diego on 8 September 2011.
 In January 2011, the Navy announced that the aircraft carrier would be transferred to the Puget Sound Naval Ship Yard in Bremerton, Washington, for scheduled repair and maintenance beginning January 2012.

 2012 and 2013

-On 10 January 2012, Ronald Reagan's official home port was changed to Bremerton, Washington, where she stayed for a little over a year until returning to her home port of San Diego on 21 March 2013.
-For the sailors being relocated, the Navy had many of their vehicles transported on the deck of the ship as a cost-saving measure.
+On 10 January 2012, Ronald Reagan's official homeport was changed to Bremerton, Washington for a little over a year until returning to her homeport of San Diego on 21 March 2013.
+For the sailors being relocated, the Navy transported many privately owned vehicles on the deck of the ship as a cost-saving measure.